pbogden/pbogden.github.io/README.md

-## Head of the Potomac data modeling
+## Head of the Potomac data analytics

 [racing demo](http://pbogden.com/racing) -- Were you really faster or just going with the flow?